lmath56/S3P/local/4_hf_reduced/readme.md

 ```

 By following these steps, you can run your Docker container in Minikube with GPU support and access it through a Kubernetes service.

+## Progression

+This works, however the size of this image is not much better.
+Further progression is made in gcp/3_gcp_tpu